Orcutt, California: Education

-Children in Orcutt attend schools in the Orcutt Union School District.
+Children in Orcutt attend schools in the Orcutt Union School District and Santa Maria Joint Union High School District.
 Schools in Orcutt Union School District, compared to other schools in California, rate in the 70th and 80th percentiles.

 Public safety

 Law enforcement

 As an unincorporated California community, Orcutt's general law enforcement services are provided by the Santa Barbara County Sheriff's Department.
 The California Highway Patrol's office in Santa Maria is responsible traffic law enforcement matters and traffic collision investigations.
 Lying within an unincorporated area, the community is under the responsibility of the Santa Barbara County Board of Supervisors.